 5. How Does Google Calendar Interact with Google Contacts?

 Google Calendar does autocomplete using your contacts.
 The most common situation is a meeting invite.
 Instead of typing in an email every time, you can select from your existing contacts.

 Google Calendar, however, does not create Google Contacts from a new email.
-So, for example, if you invite someone to a meeting who is not in your Google Contacts, this will not create a My Contact or Other Contact like emailing the person does.
+So, for example, if you invite someone to a meeting who is not in your Google Contacts, this will not create a Contact like emailing the person does.